logsem/clutch/README.md

 ```

 You should now be able to build the development by using `make -j N` where `N` is the number of cores available on your machine.

+## Mechanization of the submission

+The main mechanization of the contribution can be found in [`theories/eris/lib/sampling/`](theories/eris/lib/sampling/).

 ## Axioms